 Following the delivery of reports by numerous committee Chairs and Representatives at the TS annual business meeting, the Renee D. Chapman Award was presented to Melody Busse Lembke by Alva Stone.
-Herewith is a "record" of the presentation.
-Alva Stone.
+Herewith is a “record” of the presentation with Alva Stone.

 Mike Petit (outgoing Chair of the TS SIS): “And finally, as our last item of business today, I call upon Alva Stone to come up and present the annual award for the section.”

 ALVA STONE (AS): “Thank you, Mike.
 As many of you will remember, the Technical Services section has established this award in memory of Renee D. Chapman, former head of Technical Services at the Law Library at SUNY-Buffalo; Renee also served as Chair of TS-SIS in 1888-89.”

 AS: “Did I say 1888?
 Ooops!
 I mean… 1988 to ’89 !
 Anyway, this award is meant to recognize “extended and sustained” service to technical services law librarianship and to Double-A-Double-L. Well, I don’t think I can build up any suspense here, since it’s already been reported in the AALL Newsletter as well as in a handout that came in your registration packet — that this year’s recipient is Melody Lembke.”